antoniel/communities/README.md

-# n2n2-communties
+# zion-communties

 This is a forked code from the Sphinx protocal.

-Decentralized message broker for public groups in N2N2.
-Anyone can run a N2N2-Community server, to route group messages.
+Decentralized message broker for public groups in ZION.
+Anyone can run a ZION-Community server, to route group messages.

-N2N2-Community clients can be N2N2-relay nodes.
+ZION-Community clients can be ZION-relay nodes.

 [How To Deploy](ops/ansible/README.md)